Approaches to Atmospheric Methane Removal

 * These approaches, based on early analysis, will likely require multiple breakthroughs in order to feasibly address atmospheric methane levels.
 They may hold the most promise if they also deliver separate benefits (e.g. for climate or pollution), as part of systems deployed for other primary reasons, or to address low-concentration methane sources.

-An atmospheric methane removal approach is considered large scale if there is a viable path to it removing at least 10 megatonnes (Mt) of methane per year.
-The continuous removal of 10 Mt per year would lead to an asymptotic global cooling of 0.02°C. Over long time scales, this has approximately the same temperature impact as a one-time avoidance or removal of 37 Gt of carbon dioxide (roughly the current anthropogenic carbon dioxide emissions from a single year).
+The continuous removal of 10 Mt of methane per year would lead to an asymptotic global cooling of 0.02°C. Over long time scales, this has approximately the same temperature impact as a one-time avoidance or removal of 37 Gt of carbon dioxide (roughly the current anthropogenic carbon dioxide emissions from a single year).

 Stay in touch